Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 If you want to send this command, click "Confirm" to add the command to your plan.
 You can view your previous (or next, if any) confirmed commands by clicking the arrow, and you can "Cancel" your confirmed commands.

+## Let AI do everything
+In Relativitization, you see what would an AI do in your situation, and you can rely completely on that.

+Click "AI" in your top bar.